Front Range Fed

 How do you like your eggs?
 We all have our own preferences, but for me, Jammy Eggs are the absolute way to go in almost all scenarios.
 What's a "jammy" egg, you ask?
 It's simply an egg that has been boiled just enough that the egg whites are set, and the yolks have a jam-like consistency.
 Almost runny, but not quite.

 The key to making perfect jammy eggs is paying VERY close attention to your cooking time and ensuring that you immediately transfer the eggs to an ice bath post-boil.
-Boiling the eggs for exactly 7 minutes gives them just the right consistency, and plunging them into immediately into a bowl of ice water, stops the cooking process instantly.
+Boiling the eggs for exactly 7 minutes gives them just the right consistency, and plunging them immediately into a bowl of ice water stops the cooking process instantly.
 This ensures that the egg whites are firm enough to hold their shape while the yolks remain creamy and runny, giving you that ideal jammy texture.
+Perfect for adding on top of a simple air fryer biscuit, or serving alongside some sheet pan pancakes (using a boxed mix), air fryer breakfast potatoes and oven-baked bacon.

 perfect soft-boiled eggs on plate.